Assessment and Enrollment Data

 The Mechanical Engineering Department uses a series of metrics to measure our performance and student learning.
-In the 2013/2014 school year, there are currently a total of 453 students in the program that we must ensure learning for.
-These assesment efforts center on our twelve student outcomes.
+In the 2016/2017 school year, there are currently a total of 349 ME majors that we must ensure learning for.
+The program graduated 38 students in the 2016/2017 school year.
+These assessment efforts center on our twelve student outcomes.
 Student surveys, course performance, and senior design judging are examples of the methods used to evaluate student learning.

 Program Educational Objectives